 The second crucial OTT testing area is content delivery.
 Users today have a varied ecosystem of devices to use for viewing.
 These range from smartphones to “set-top” boxes such as Roku, and even some gaming devices.
 The user experience should be seamless across platforms.

 Here’s the scenario: Your viewer began watching your content on a Roku during breakfast.
 Now, they’re on the bus to work and want to finish watching the segment they began during breakfast.
 Only now, they’re using their iPad to view.
 After opening the app on their iPad, they find the video is restarting from the beginning, rather than where they left off at breakfast.
 They’re frustrated because they aren’t automatically directed to where previous playback ended.
 After trying several times to fast-forward the video, and encountering buffering issues while doing so, they give up and watch something else.
 They may finish viewing your content later — or they might forget about it altogether.
 The wild world of OS and platforms creates a need to test your app for delivery consistency across this wide range of devices.

 As with any software, OTT testing should encompass the basics of functionality and business goals.
 However, the nature of the streaming environment places an extra burden on companies to ensure user expectations are met.
 Fluctuating viewer loads and a huge variety of playback devices combine to create OTT testing challenges not typically seen with other platforms.

 The recipe for success?
-Make sure your SQA addresses the twin challenges of consistent delivery and playback quality to ensure user satisfaction.
+Make sure your software QA plan addresses the twin challenges of consistent delivery and playback quality to ensure user satisfaction.